 The City of Bellevue is seeking proposals from community organizations serving Bellevue residents in the funding areas described below.

-Individual applications must be submitted for each funding area (behavioral health services, supportive services, rental assistance).
+Individual applications must be submitted for each funding area (behavioral health services and supportive housing services).

 All applications submitted must include: